 Safety In The Sun – Tips For Protecting Your Family

-This summer has been hotter than most – with the heat advisory lingering for days on end – it’s important to protect your family from the sun rays that beat down on us throughout the day.
+Our summer months can be quite challenging for family fun!
+Historically we experience the heat advisory lingering for days on end which is why it’s important to protect your family from the sun rays that beat down on us throughout the day.
 Here are some tips for you to follow before you and your kids head out the door to protect your family from the long term effects of over exposure to the sun:

 Apply early and repeat.
 For kids 6 months and older (as well as adults), sunscreen with a Sun Protection Factor (SPF) of 15 or greater reduces the intensity of UVRs that cause sunburns.
 Apply liberally 15 to 30 minutes before sun exposure so it can absorb into the skin and decrease the likelihood that it will be washed off.
 Reapply every two hours and after kids swim, sweat or dry off with a towel.
 For most users, proper application and reapplication are more important factors than using a product with a higher SPF.